C4Q/heroku-deployment/README.md

 app.listen(process.env.PORT || '9999', () => console.log('Listening on port 9999'));
 ```

+### heroku create
+To create your app on heroku, run the following command (from within your main project repo):
+- `heroku create`

+if you now go to heroku.com and look at your projects, you should see a newly created project with a weird somewhat random name (you can chane this name on project settings on the heroku website)

 ### database setup
 - Similarly, change your Sequelize database connection to the following:
 ```js